Raezroth/Linux-ARM-Gaming-Chroot/README.md

 Launch script with `./scripts/Gaming_Chroot_Installer_Posix.sh`

 Make sure you enter the chroot's terminal after creation and set the root and your user passwords.
-Run `gaming-chroot-terminal`, then from the chroot's root run `passwd root` for root, then `passwd user1` for your user.
+Run `gaming-chroot-terminal`, then from the chroot's root run `passwd root` for root, then `passwd your_user` for your user.

 You can also manually set it up using the index below.
 This is best if you want to understand how it is all setup.